scott-griffiths/bitstring/trunk/readme.txt

-bitstring is a pure Python module to aid in the creation, modification and analysis of binary data.
+bitstring is a pure Python module designed to help make the creation and analysis of binary data as painless as possible.

 Installation
 ------------